UAlbany International Summer Experience – ISX

 English Language Requirement

 All of the components of ISX will be delivered in English.
-You must meet one of the following English proficiency requirements:
+In order to ensure an enriching experience for all participants, we require one of the following English proficiency requirements:

 |TOEFL (Institutional Code: 2532, IBT)||79|

 |TOEFL (Institutional Code: 2532, PBT)||523|

 |SAT 1 ERWS||400 with a 22 Reading sub score|

 |IB Standard or Higher Level English A Literature||4|